ppaez/pyramid_tutorial_maintain/README.rst

    the docutils module" or "lines 13-15 define a function", for explanation.

-If a tutorial source code file needs to be modified, the references in the tutorial narrative documentation might need to be updated accordingly.
-For example, if one or more lines are added or deleted in a source code file, a corresponding update might be needed in the `lines` and/or `emphasize-lines` options of a `literalinclude` Sphinx directive.
-The line references after the listing might also need modifications.
-Depending on the case, these modifications may need to be propagated to the source file in the snapshot for the next chapters.
-The following section explains this process.
+If one or more lines are added or deleted in a source file, some line number references to that file in the documentation might need to be updated.

 Operation
 =========